World Conference on Constitutional Justice

 The draft Statute of the Conference was amended in the 2nd Congress held in Rio de Janeiro, Brazil in 2011 and finally adopted at another meeting of the Bureau on 23 May 2011 in Bucharest, Romania.
 With the accession of more than 30 Constitutional Courts, Constitutional Councils and Supreme Courts exercising constitutional justice, the Statute of the World Conference on Constitutional Justice entered into force on 24 September 2011.

 According to its Statute, the Conference has three organs, which are the General Assembly, the Bureau and the Secretariat.
 The General Assembly is chaired by the Host Court of the Congress.
-The last host was the Constitutional Court of the Republic of Indonesia.
+The last host was the Constitutional Court of the Kingdom of Spain.
 The Presidency of the Bureau is ensured for one year by rotation between the groups.
 Therefore, the Bureau is not chaired by an individual court, but by the groups participating in the Bureau.
-From 23 September 2023 to 23 September 2025, the Bureau will be chaired by the Association of Francophone Constitutional Courts.
+From 23 September 2025 to 23 September 2026, the Bureau will be chaired by the Conference of Constitutional Courts of Countries of Portuguese Language.
 It is up to the groups to designate their representative.
 The Venice Commission acts as the Secretariat of the World Conference.

 The Conference pursues its objectives through organization of regular congresses, by participating in regional conferences and seminars, by orchestrating the share of experiences and best practices, and by offering good services to its members on request.

-Turkish Constitutional Court (TCC) joined the Conference in 2013.
+Turkish Constitutional Court joined the Conference in 2013.
 The Court was elected to the Bureau of the Conference at the 3rd Congress in Seoul and served in the Bureau until the 4th Congress in Vilnius (2015-2017).
 At the 5th Congress held in Bali, the Turkish Constitutional Court was re-elected as a member of the Bureau for a three-year term (2022-2025).
+The Court completed its term at the 6th Congress, held in Madrid, Spain, in 2025.
+During the 4th General Assembly, the Constitutional Court of Thailand was elected to the Bureau for a three-year term (2025–2028), representing the Asia/Oceania region.

 Click to access the official website of the World Conference on Constitutional Justice.